 In other words, cholecystitis is mainly caused by gallstones.
 Acute cholecystitis is the main complication of gallstones disease.
 Acute cholecystitis frequently affects patients with symptomatic gallstones disease.
 Six to eleven percent of patients with gallstones disease (symptomatic) will develop acute cholecystitis.
 The underlying mechanism is that the gallstones are obstructing the bile duct and congestion and inflammation of the gallbladder will take place.
 Other than that, gallstones may cause injury to the gallbladder wall and this will result in the production of an irritant known as lysolecithin.
 This irritant will also cause gallbladder inflammation.

 History taking, investigations, and physical examination are a must to conclude a diagnosis of cholecystitis.
 History taking will involve a question and answer session between patients and their respective physicians.
 This session will reveal that patients with cholecystitis are having symptoms like abdominal pain that may radiate to the right shoulder and the back.
 Other symptoms are fever, nausea, vomiting, and anorexia.
 Usually, there will be a history of eating fatty food around an hour before the pain started.
-After history taking, the doctor will do a quick physical examination.
+At Walk In Clinic Barrie after history taking, the doctor will do a quick physical examination.
 A physical examination will reveal features like ill-looking, rapid heartbeat, and many other signs.
 Next, a list of tests will be carried out.
 The tests are:

 - Blood test